Longwood Central School District: Renovations

 During the 1999–2000 school year, fences went up surrounding each school property.
 Construction adding four new wings in the high school, two new wings in the junior high school, one new "house" in the middle school, and complete renovation of the primary buildings and various additions to the intermediate buildings of the elementary schools was underway.
 The new wings of the high, junior high, and middle schools and the intermediate buildings of the elementary schools were complete and ready for the 2000–2001 school year.
 During the 2000–2001 school year, construction crews demolished all but one hallway in each primary building of the elementary schools.
 Major additions were completed while school was in session.
 The hallways that were left ended up being gutted during the summer of 2001, and they were fully restored for the 2001–2002 school year.

 Grade shifting

 For the 2001–2002 school year, when most of the renovations were complete, the grades housed in each school building changed.
 The elementary schools went from housing grades K-5 to housing grades K-4; the middle school from grades 6-7 to grades 5-6; the junior high school from grades 8-9 to grades 7-8; and the high school from grades 10-12 to grades 9-12.
 Because of this change, from 2000 until 2005, the first day of classes was different for every grade.
 Grades K-2, 5, 7, 9, and 10 began classes on one day, while grades 3-4, 6, 8, and 11-12 began classes the following day.
 Both sets of grades then attended classes on the third day and would continue to follow normal schedules from that point on.

+The Bond Proposal

+In April 2024, it was announced that the Longwood District would be upgrading and maintaining the school facilities.
+On May 21, 2024, it was voted on, but before that, they already got to work by upgrading the Middle School and the High School.
+During this time, it is noted that over the cores of the 2024-2025 school years and 2025-2026 school years, it would still be worked on.
+This would not be possible without the help of some money for the United States and the state of New York.